Labral Repair Specialist

 David Lintner, MD

 If you suffer from shoulder pain and/or instability due to a labrum tear, board-certified orthopedic surgeon David Lintner, MD, can help.
-He performs shoulder labral repair at two private practices in Houston and Kingwood, Texas.
+He performs shoulder labral repair at his private practice in Houston, Texas.
 As team physician for the Houston Astros and Houston Texans, Dr. Lintner has extensive experience with minimally invasive arthroscopic shoulder surgery, including labral repair.
 Call the nearest office or book an appointment online today.

 Labral Repair Q&A